 It is essential to understand how we all can minister together toward our common goal.
 We must know how God can use us, i.e., the position we should play on the team.

 Christ’s strategy for reaching the World for Himself was through the Church.
-Read Ephesians 3:10-12 and 4:1-7.
+Read Ephesians 3:10-12 and Ephesians 4:1-7.
 He has called each of us to contribute!
 Everyone is expected to contribute in a unique way.

 But, how are you to contribute and in what unique way has God called you?
 After today, you will know what Spiritual Gift you have received and where your gift can be used in the Body of Christ.
 He has given you a special gift with which to serve him!
 Yet, there is confusion over what a spiritual gift is.
 Let’s begin by clearing up what isn’t a spiritual gift.
-Spiritual gifts should not be confused with Fruits of the Spirit, a talent or a calling.
+Spiritual gifts should not be confused with Fruit of the Spirit, a talent or a calling.
 Each of which is defined next.

-Definition of Fruits of the Spirit
+Definition of Fruit of the Spirit

-Fruits of the Spirit can be defined as the result, product or consequence of an action.
+Fruit of the Spirit can be defined as the result, product or consequence of an action.
 The action being: filling of the Holy Spirit.
 With the result, product or consequence being as told to us in Galatians 5:22, 23 — God’s Spirit makes us loving, happy, peaceful, patient, kind, good, faithful, gentle, and self-controlled.
 There is no law against behaving in any of these ways.

 When the Holy Spirit enters our lives, at the time we receive Jesus Christ as Lord and Savior, He brings these attributes with Him.
 We must mature (by walking in the Spirit) in order to give these areas of our life to the Holy Spirit.
 In Philippians 4:11-12, Paul states twice “I have learned patience, faithfulness and self-control.”
 It should be mentioned that EVERY Christian should exhibit these qualities (fruits).
 There are different levels depending on your spiritual maturity.
 If not, you are not allowing Him to work through you or the Holy Spirit is not inside you.